jlevy/og-equity-compensation/README.md

 - If you receive an RSU when the stock is of little value, you cannot elect to be taxed on the value of that stock when you receive the RSU—you pay taxes at vesting time, based on the value of the shares at that time.
-- 🔸 There is a combination of big problems for RSUs in private companies:
+- 🔸 RSUs present some big problems in private companies:
   - You will owe tax when you receive the shares, even though they are illiquid.
   - You can’t minimize the tax impact of an increase in value of the underlying shares between the date you receive the RSU and the date it is settled.
   - If you are an employee you will have to write a check to the company to satisfy your income and employment tax withholding.
-- 🔸 RSUs are less attractive than options from a tax point of view because you cannot make an 83(b) election with respect to an RSU.
-By contrast, if you receive a stock option, as long as it is priced at fair market value, you will have no income upon receipt of the options, and your income tax and employment tax consequences will be deferred until you exercise, an event under your control for the most part.
+- 🔸 RSUs are less attractive than stock options from a tax point of view because you cannot make an 83(b) election with respect to an RSU.
+By contrast, if you receive a stock option, as long as it’s priced at fair market value, you will have no income upon receipt of the options, and your income tax and employment tax consequences will be deferred until you exercise, an event under your control for the most part.

-- Taxation summary (compare with above):
-  - At grant:
-    - No tax
-  - At vesting/delivery:
-    - Ordinary tax on current share value
-  - At sale:
-    - Long-term capital gains tax on gain if held for *1 year past exercise*
-    - Ordinary tax otherwise (including immediate sale)
+🚧 Visualize this in the same system as the previous section.

 ## Stages of a Startup

+- 🚧 Consider combining this with 409A info (e.g.
+  at what stage of a startup do 409As happen or become relevant), and connecting both more clearly to the value of stock.
+  This section is just floating here atm.

 This section is a primer on how companies raise funding and grow, as this is critical to understanding the value of a company and what equity in a company is worth.